-Department of Chemistry X-ray Diffraction Facility
+Department of Chemistry UT Austin X-ray Diffraction Facility

 The X-ray diffraction lab is a multi-functional facility that services the needs of the UT Austin scientific community.
 The X-ray lab has a variety of equipment for both single crystal and powder X-ray diffraction experiments.
-Samples may be submitted for analysis to the lab manager (X-ray submission form) or, upon completion of the instrument training course and the University’s radiation safety training course (OH-306) and general lab safety requirements (OH-101 and OH-201), individual users can run their own samples.
+Samples may be submitted for analysis to the lab manager (XRD submission form) or, upon completion of the instrument training course and the University’s radiation safety training course (OH-306) and general lab safety requirements (OH-101 and OH-201), individual users can run their own samples.

 Non-UT users should contact the X-ray lab manager for instructions on how to submit samples via email.